Some say that self confidence is like a muscle – you have to keep exercising it to make it strong and powerful.

-To counter that, work on questioning every negative thought and reframing it to something that is more helpful.
+To counter that and to improve your self confidence, work on questioning every negative thought and, if needed, reframing it to something that is more helpful.

 Here are a few books that taught me about it:

-Standing straight, with your shoulders relaxed + your chest open can also help to improve your self confidence.
+Standing straight, with your shoulders relaxed and your chest open can also help you improve your self confidence.

 A few studies showed that mimicking this “confidence posture” can actually help you feel more confident so wherever you go – stand straight and walk with your head high, even if you don’t feel confident (yet).

-Because there will ALWAYS be someone who is smarter, prettier, thinner, richer or more successful than you.
-ALWAYS.
+Because there will ALWAYS be someone who is smarter, prettier, thinner, richer, or more successful than you.

 Here’s more on that:

-None of us has born perfect – and as well as working for your dreams, you should also work on accepting your imperfections.
+None of us was born perfect – and as well as working on your dreams, you should also work on accepting your imperfections.

 Even better – learn to live with them and embrace them, make your flaws work for you.